 Work by Grant Recipients of the Initiative in Reporting on Race and Criminal Justice

-Invisible Institute, a local Chicago outlet, has published a major investigation into repeated, unpunished sexual assaults by police officers.
-The report is part of Invisible Institute's ongoing series on police corruption, supported by a grant from the Lipman Center Initiative in Reporting on Race and Criminal Justice.
+Invisible Institute, a local Chicago outlet, published an investigation into repeated, unpunished sexual assaults by police officers.
+The story is part of an ongoing series on police corruption, supported by the Lipman Center Initiative in Reporting on Race and Criminal Justice.

-Jerry Mitchell, the Mississippi Center for Investigative Reporting, and Mississippi Today, in partnership with The New York Times Local Investigations Fellowship, published the first story in a series on the alleged misuse of resources and abuse of power by a Rankin County, Mississippi sheriff.
+Jerry Mitchell of the Mississippi Center for Investigative Reporting and Mississippi Today, in partnership with The New York Times Local Investigations Fellowship, published the first story in a series on the alleged misuse of resources and abuse of power by a Rankin County, Mississippi, sheriff.

-Lauren Gill and Daniel Moritz-Rabson published the first articles in their series on execution practices.
+Lauren Gill and Daniel Moritz-Rabson published a series on execution practices.

-AL.com has published around 20 stories and a short film in a continuing series on Alabama's broken parole system.
-The news organization reports that it's having a huge effect, breaking the attorney general's hold over the parole board and setting up bipartisan alliances in the Alabama State Legislature.
-Because of AL.com's work, paroles have tripled since the beginning of the year.
+AL.com published around 20 stories and a short film in a continuing series on Alabama's broken parole system.
+The news organization reported a huge effect, breaking the attorney general's hold over the parole board and setting up bipartisan alliances in the Alabama State Legislature.
+Because of AL.com’s work, paroles have tripled since the beginning of the publication year.

 - Denied: Alabama's broken parole system